 0655 Full Year .5 Credit Grade 9

-This co-ed course is designed to expose 9th graders to a wide variety of activities that will be offered in our electives so that they can make an informed decision during grades 10-12.
-The focus will be on developing the fitness level and foundational movement/sport skills necessary to participate in any of the future electives.
+This course is designed to expose 9th graders to the wide variety of activities that will be offered in our electives so that they can make an informed decision during grades 10-12.
+There will also be a focus on developing fitness and foundational movement patterns and sport skills necessary to participate in all 10-12 electives.
+All 9th graders will also participate in a mountain biking unit.
 In addition, students will get comfortable in the HS gym and locker room settings and be provided opportunities to practice leadership skills and relationship building.

 Activity Offerings for students entering grades 10-12: